willy810405/pipeline/README.md

-this is a demo for CI/CD pipeline.
+this is a demo for CI/CD pipeline